PathfindEd/Pathfind-Education-Blog/_posts/2026-01-09-why-follow-your-passion-is-dangerous-advice.md

 excerpt: "Stop trying to save the world in your personal statement.
 Universities are not looking for passion; they are looking for Intellectual Vitality."
 ---

-## Why "Follow Your Passion" Is Dangerous Advice

 The most dangerous advice given to high school students is to "follow their passion."

 Most seventeen-year-olds do not have a defined, life-altering passion yet.
 When we ask them to define one for a university application, they panic.
 They manufacture a narrative that sounds fake because they think they need to promise to save the world just to get into a good engineering or arts programme.